lukeboga/helios-js/ai/2025-04-01-enhancements/03-implementation-roadmap.md

 10. **Plan Remaining Phase 1 Items**
     - Document specific changes needed for each remaining pattern handler
-    - Plan the removal/update of the unused `PatternHandler` interface
     - Establish metrics to validate completion of Phase 1

 ## Phase 2: Code Quality & DRYness (3-5 days)